 Regardless of your marital status, each IDR plan works differently.
 Your loan servicer can help you choose the plan that’s best for you.
 But it’s essential you understand the features, pros, and cons of each IDR type.

 1. Income-Based Repayment Plan

-- Payment Amount: You must pay 10% of your discretionary income if you took out all of your loans after July 1, 2014, or you have no outstanding balance remaining on any federal student loan taken out before July 1, 2014.
-You must pay 15% of your discretionary income if you took out any of your federal loans before July 1, 2014, and you still owe on any of them after July 1, 2014.
+- Monthly Payment Amount: You must pay 15% of your discretionary income if you were a new borrower before July 1, 2014, and 10% if you borrowed after that date.
 If the amount you’re required to pay is $5 or less, your payment is $0.
 If the repayment amount is more than $5 but less than $10, your payment is $10.
-If you’re married and your spouse owes any student loan debt, your payment amount is adjusted proportionally, depending on the share of debt you both owe in total.
+If you’re married and your spouse owes any student loan debt, your payment amount is adjusted proportionally.

 - Discretionary Income Calculations: For IBR, discretionary income is the difference between your AGI and 150% of the poverty level for your family’s size and state of residence.
 Your loan servicer includes spousal income in this calculation if you’re married filing jointly.
 They don’t include it if you’re married filing separately.

-- Payment Cap: As long as you remain enrolled in IBR, your payment will never be more than you’d be required to pay on the standard 10-year repayment schedule, regardless of how large your income grows.
+- Payment Cap: As long as you remain enrolled in IBR, your payment will never be more than you’d be required to pay on the 10-year standard repayment plan, regardless of how large your income grows.

 - Federal Loan Interest Subsidy: If your monthly payments are less than the interest that accrues on your loans, the government pays all the interest on your subsidized loans — including the subsidized portion of a direct consolidation loan — for up to three years.
 It doesn’t cover any interest on unsubsidized loans.